SarvarKh/ofn-wiki/Releasing.md

 ## Publish the release

 **Wait for testers to give the ok** to publish the release; that will create a git tag for you.
-Check the `Testing the relese` section below for details.
+Check the [Testing the release](#testing-the-release) section above for details.

 **Announce** in [#global-community](https://openfoodnetwork.slack.com/archives/C59ADD8F2) you just published a new release.
 Use the template below :point_down: :